 Regina received her undergraduate degree in Spanish and International Studies from Wofford College and attended the Bard Globalization and International Affairs program in the summer of 2008.
 She has Ph.D. in Comparative International Education from the University of Wisconsin-Madison and a master’s in African studies from the University of Ghana.
 She is based in Washington, DC.

-Aram Matirosyan
+Aram Martirosyan

-Aram Matirosyan
+Aram Martirosyan

 While at BGIA in the summer of 2018, he interned with Oxford Analytica.
 Aram has also worked as as a fellow, researcher, and analyst at the Armenian National Committee of America-Western Region working on advocacy and genocide prevention.